Frequently Asked Questions about CBD

-While we are not doctors and do not claim to be, we have spoken at length with many general physicians regarding the positive benefits of CBD.
 We always recommend starting with a small amount and building if needed.
 Use the recommended serving suggestions as a guide.
 Always take your supplement at the same time every day and evaluate how you are feeling after about five days.
 If you feel more is necessary to address your concerns, increase your amount for the following five days, and so on.
 Keep in mind that more is not always better, so starting with a lower concentration product when determining your unique serving requirement is the most cost-effective option.
 If you find that you are going through a lower strength product faster than estimated, you may need to make a change to a higher strength.

 There isn’t a clear answer for CBD dosage as each person reacts differently to CBD.
 Our bodies vary drastically in weight, diet, metabolism, genetics, and environment.
 Just like there isn’t a “one size fits all” diet, there also isn’t a “one size fits all” for CBD oil dosage.

 How much CBD should I consume?

 As always, use the “start low and go slow” method.